cometbft/knowledge-base/protocols/abci/addressing-1174.md

 In principle, if an application's implementation of `PrepareProposal` and `ProcessProposal` is not able to fulfill coherence and determinism requirements, CometBFT cannot guarantee consensus _termination_ in all runs of the system.
-As a result, the application designers must start considering both CometBFT and their application as one monolithic block, in order to reason about termination.
+As a result, the application designers a priori must start considering both CometBFT and their application as one monolithic block, in order to reason about termination.
 We thus lose the modularity provided when fulfilling the ABCI 1.0 requirements.
 Remember that CometBFT's consensus algorithm (Tendermint) is a well-known algorithm that